 - Restart your PC few times during the boot sequence to start Automatic Repair.

 - Select Troubleshoot > Advanced options > Remove everything.
 During this step you might be asked to insert Windows 10 installation media, so make sure that you have one ready.

 - Select Only the drive where Windows is installed > Just remove my files and click the Reset button to start the procedure.

 - Follow the instructions to complete the reset.

 Once the reset is completed don’t install any third-party applications or drivers.
 Test your computer for a while and check if the error appears again.

-Solution 5 – Check for faulty hardware
+10. Check for faulty hardware

 If the MANUALLY_INITIATED_CRASH1 error still persists, we suggest that you remove or replace any recently installed hardware since it might not be compatible with your PC.